splorp/tersus/readme.md

 + Added support for page menu navigation
 + Added theme option to display page menu navigation
 + The theme version is displayed in the footer again
++ The name and version of the child theme will also be displayed in the footer
 + Embiggened theme screenshot